mrsimonemms/gitpod-self-hosted/README.md

 - Google Cloud Platform
 - Microsoft Azure

-Work on these platform will cost money to get resources spun up.
+Work on these platforms will cost money to get resources spun up.
 If you want me to work on these for your own Gitpod installation, I will only be able to do so if you can provide me an account to cover the cost of creating these resources for testing purposes.

 I'm happy to receive pull requests for these platforms from contributors.
 As above, I will need to be able to test these before they're merged to `main` - pull requests